thalyshenrique7/inventory-control-system/README.md

 + Swagger for documentation of endpoints
 + Observer pattern send notifications of saved or updated products and movements and whenever the current balance of a product is below the minimum quantity
 + Scheduled to delete reports of inventories deleted after 30 days
++ Cache Control to reducing use data in specifics filters

 ### Functional Requirements:
 + Only user 'Ceo' can register new users with 2 profiles disponible 'Manager' and 'Operator' and delete users